ilsteiner/project4/readme.md

 ## Live URL
 <http://p4.lsteiner.us>
 ## Description
 This application serves as a database of characters.
-It is intended for writers, whther that be for a book, a movie, or a game.
+It is intended for writers, whether that be for a book, a movie, or a game.
 It allows logged in users to create new characters and establish relationships between existing characters.
 Each new relationship can be made bidirectional, in which case the user is required to provide a description for both perspectives of the relationship.
 ## Demo
 <https://youtu.be/Zh7GxjyvQ8E>
 ## Outside code